-Finding a source for organic foods and bulk products can be difficult, though.
-If you’ve got a great place to buy bulk foods locally, consider yourself lucky.
+Finding a source for organic foods and bulk products can be difficult.
+If you’ve got a great place to buy bulk food locally, consider yourself lucky.

 Food co-ops and bulk buying clubs are often private; fine if you know somebody who knows somebody, but if not?
 There could be one right down the street and you’d be none the wiser.

 Your local health food store – presuming you have one – might be willing to order items in bulk for you.
 Mine offers a 15% discount on regular retail when I order items like bulk dry goods or products by the case.